-If you travel to Iran, you will certainly be amazed by the number of Iranians who visit the tombs of their poets.
+If you travel to Iran, you will certainly be amazed by the number of people who visit the tombs of Iranian Poets.
 You see how they respect and show love for the ones buried in these places.
 You find out the passion and affection in their manners and treatment of the tombs.
 Based on what I’ve heard from the international travelers for years, this is some rare scene in the other parts of the world.

 As children, Iranian students begin to learn poems and even memorize them in the early years of primary schools.
 They get familiar with the rhythm and rhyme as well as the different styles of poetry.
 They learn about the famous Iranian poets.
 Persian literature is full of distinguished styles.
 Many of the textbooks they study are written in Middle Persian, the language used in Iran some 1400 years ago.
 Although the language has gone through lots of changes, it’s still understandable.